 2. Peppermint tea with honey

 The initial steps involved to make peppermint tea with honey is the same as the ones mentioned before.
 In the end, after straining the tea add a teaspoon of honey and mix it well before having.
 This drink could be had during the foggy winter or rainy days.
 It would instantly freshen and lighten up your mood and keep you away from the seasonal blues.

 Remember that it is not advisable to heat or cook honey.
 Honey is filled with astounding benefits, however heating it changes its chemical composition which would be delirious and lethal to the body.

-Note - If you want to enjoy black tea with peppermint flavour, we recommend that you try Teakruthi’s Zen Mint Tea.
+Note: If you want to enjoy black tea with peppermint flavour, we recommend that you try teakruthi’s Zen Mint tea.
 You can also add honey to it for taste.

-Lemon is rich in vitamin C and could be very beneficial when combined with peppermint specially to cure a nasty cold.
+Lemon is rich in vitamin C and could be very beneficial when combined with peppermint especially to cure a nasty cold.
 One could directly add a few drops of lemon juice to the steps mentioned in the peppermint tea recipe to reap the benefits of both the master ingredients.

-Note - If you want to enjoy black tea with peppermint flavour, we recommend that you try Teakruthi’s Zen Mint Tea.
+Note: If you want to enjoy black tea with peppermint flavour, we recommend that you try teakruthi’s Zen Mint tea.
 You can also add lemon to it for taste.

-Peppermint Iced Tea
+4. Peppermint Iced tea

 This recipe could be followed during the hot summer days.
 Instead of gulping down spoonfuls of sugar present in the fizz based carbonated and aerated drinks, having a cup of this tangy peppermint tea could be healthy as well as refreshing.